 - Keep a clean handkerchief with you as far as possible

 - Do not eat ice or snow from the altitudes.

 Trekking Gears or Trekking Equipment Required

-A doctor won’t do any good without his equipments, just like that; trekking requires equipment and gears that are not only sufficient, but necessary too.
+A doctor won’t do any good without his equipment, likewise, trekking requires necessary equipment and gears.

 - Important documents

 - Trekking shoes, pole, raincoat, rucksack and waterproof rucksack covers